kaihuchen/AutonomousBackseatDriver/README.md

 (Title by Google Bard)

-Autonomous cars get commonsense!
+Autonomous cars get common sense!
 Multimodal LLM handles crazy road situations like tornado, Godzilla, flying car, adversarial traffic sign, and more!

 ## Summary
-* Our tests show that multimodal LLMs, such as OpenAI's GPT-4V, can be used as a viable solution to endow autonomous vehicles with the commonsense needed to handle many outlier scenarios in the open world.
+* Our tests show that multimodal LLMs, such as OpenAI's GPT-4V, can be used as a viable solution to endow autonomous vehicles with the common sense needed to handle many outlier scenarios in the open world.
 * Multimodal LLM supports interactive query, which is invaluable when the case in question is complicated or confusing (see this case [standing water or sink hole](#user-content-case-standing-water-or-sink-hole))
 * Overall the GPT-4V model has performed very well in the following scenarios:
     * Distinguishing fantasy from reality (Gozilla on the road, flying DeLorean in front, etc.).
     * Recognizing tornado on a billboard commercial as false positive, while a tornado alert on a digital display is correctly identified as true warning.
     * Spotting pedestrian in crosswalk under low light situation.
-    * Read and fully understand complex signs with lots of text, including non-driving signs such as the [smash and grab](#user-content-case-complex-sign-with-social-warnings) case.
+    * Reading and fully understanding complex signs with lots of text, including non-driving signs such as the [smash and grab](#user-content-case-complex-sign-with-social-warnings) case.
     * Reasoning against complex signs and answer interactive query correctly (see case [too many signs](#user-content-case-too-many-signs))
     * Ignoring impossible road sign (such as speed limit of 0)
     * Understanding uncommon warning signs (such as the 'low salt' sign)